-"I say!" they heard the gentleman exclaim from the back of his riding machine, but he must have seen the pry-bar/axe combination-tool that Yena had strapped to her back, for he lowered his voice and began mumbling instead, musing as steam burst out from the exhaust pipe set into his steam-carriage's tail.
+"I say!" they heard the gentleman exclaim find the club?"
+Yena asked Icar. from the back of his riding machine, but he must have seen the pry-bar/axe combination-tool that Yena had strapped to her back, for he lowered his voice and began mumbling instead, musing as steam burst out from the exhaust pipe set into his steam-carriage's tail.